 - a.
 It is the intent of this Plan to ensure that the biodiversity, ecological function and connectivity of the Natural Heritage System is protected, maintained, restored or, where possible, enhanced for the long-term, recognizing linkages between and among natural heritage features and areas, surface water features and ground water features.
 The Natural Heritage System is intended to: - i.
 Protect the health and water quality of the Grand River Watershed; - ii.
 Protect surface and underground water resources; - iii.
 Conserve biodiversity; and, - iv.
 Protect all significant natural heritage features and their associated ecological and hydrological functions. - b.
-The Natural Heritage System identified on Schedule 6: Natural Heritage System is comprised of the following components: - i.
-The Core Natural Areas Designation, which comprises the environmental features and an associated 30 metre buffer, as well as portions of the Natural Heritage System for the Growth Plan for the Greater Golden Horseshoe located within Brantford, that the City shall protect and conserve; and, - ii.
-The Adjacent Lands Overlay, which is based on an approximate 90 metre setback from the boundary of the Core Natural Areas Designation and is intended to act as a trigger for the completion of an Environmental Impact Study when required by the City.
+The Natural Heritage System identified on Schedule 6: Natural Heritage System is comprised of the following components: - The Core Natural Areas Designation, which comprises the environmental features and an associated 30 metre buffer, as well as portions of the Natural Heritage System for the Growth Plan for the Greater Golden Horseshoe located within Brantford, that the City shall protect and conserve; and, - ii.
+The Adjacent Lands Overlay, which is based on an approximate 90 metre setback from the boundary of the Core Natural Areas Designation and is intended to act as a trigger for the completion of an Environmental Impact Study when required by the City. - iii.
+A Natural Heritage System for the Growth Plan has been mapped by the Province to support a comprehensive, integrated, and long-term approach to planning for the protection of the region's natural heritage and biodiversity.